 But unless you’re a true music aficionado, an external DAC is just an additional expense.

-If you’ve ever thought to complain to one of your audiophile friends about your headphones sounding worse on your setup than on theirs chances are they’d urge you to buy an external DAC in a most well-meaning manner.
+If you’ve ever thought to complain to one of your audiophile friends about your headphones sounding worse on your setup than on theirs, chances are they’d urge you to purchase an external DAC in a most well-meaning manner.

 So naturally, the question arises:

 Is an external DAC necessary for your headphones?

 Let’s find out!